 An interactive performance based on the human rights convention for children.
 Did you know that Sweden has received criticism by the U.N´s Committee on the Rights of the Child.
 In the process of creating this performance we listened to many young voices telling us about their different life situations.
-The result being a colorful, touching but also informative show about being young in the world today.
+The result being a colorful and touching, but also informative show about being young in the world today.
 What are we doing well and what do we need to do better?

 Astrid – Life is not as rotten as it seems (Age 10 and up)

-We were inspired by the Swedish author Astrid Lindgrens life and work and found ourselves in the middle of Swedish twentieth century history; Thoughts of human equality, the importance of children, taxes, urbanization, the consequences of war and the fight for our imagination.
-Much the same things as we struggle with today.
+While looking in to the Swedish author Astrid Lindgrens life and work, we found ourselves deeply involved in all of Swedens twentieth century history.
+Thoughts of human equality, on the situation for children, on taxes, urbanization, the consequences of war and the fight for our imagination were all important questions for Astrid.
+Much the same things that we struggle with today.
 Astrid was witty, fearless and provocative.
-But she also carried a lot of grief, loneliness and melancholy… This is our open interpretation of a Swedish icon and her work.
+But she also carried a lot of grief, loneliness and melancholy… This is our free interpretation of a Swedish icon and her work.

 My mother is an import (Age 10 and up)

 A performance about love, conflict and emancipation.
-About the cultural clash of growing up with parents from a different country than the one you live in – and on the other hand, how it is to raise your child in another country than the one you were born in?
-Most parent-children relationships goes trough the same struggles, maybe we´re not that different.
-To quote one of the interviewed daughters ”we are all human”.
+About the cultural clash of growing up with parents from a different country than the one you live in – and on the other hand, how it is to raise your child in another country than the one you were born in… Many parent-children relationships go trough these same struggles, so maybe we´re not so different, after all.
+To quote one of the daughters who was interviewed in the process: ”we are all human”.

 Ragnar lives in Tensta.
 He always has.
 He is a lonely man who follows life through his window and dreams of the woman next door.
 He wants to celebrate something… or why not everything?